6 Minute Read

 The Truth About Airline Miles, Cash Back and Rewards

-We like cash around here, but this is one instance where we don’t recommend it.
+We like cash around here, but this is one instance we don’t recommend it.
 You have to spend thousands on a credit card to get a measly $100 cash back.
 Oh, and it’s probably just a credit applied to your account anyway, not actual cash in your pocket.
-And it might be just enough to cover your annual fee.
+Plus, it might be just enough to cover your annual fee.
 How about you keep your cash instead?

 Now let’s talk about the rewards.
 Plenty of people hang on to credit cards for the sole purpose of using the rewards or coupons they get.
 This is especially true of store credit cards.
 Sure, you might get free shipping twice a year or a 15% off coupon every other month—but is it really saving you money?
 Think about it.
-You’re so excited to save 15% percent you spend $150 in a shopping frenzy.
-That 15% you "saved" goes out the window when you tack on interest—especially if you don’t pay off the balance.
-Your "reward" wasn’t really a reward at all.
+You’re so excited to save 15% percent that you spend $150 in a shopping frenzy.
+That 15% you “saved” goes out the window when you tack on interest—especially if you don’t pay off the balance.
+Your “reward” wasn’t really a reward at all.

 The Truth About FICO Scores